ddw26/Team-Frist-Center/README.md

 ----------------------------
 ## Google Slide Presentation
 - In Google slides all team members were all allowed access and added to the presentation via live during class.
-- This are some screen shots of some of the work team members have contributed.
+- These are some screen shots of some of the work team members have contributed.
+- All members had input and worked with great team collabortion.

 ![image](https://github.com/ddw26/Team-Frist-Center/blob/antxamp/Resources/googleslide.PNG)